 Will attract totally new user and application segments

-First HSI camera that can be customized to user needs and practises
+First hyperspectral camera that can be customized to user needs and practises

 Customer will receive increasing lifetime value through SW updates

-These are all features not available for HSI business before.
+These are all features not available for hyperspectral imaging business before.
 Therefore, we can say that Specim IQ is the innovation that will change this business from hereafter and forever.

 – Esko Herrala is a co-founder of Specim and has been working in the field of hyperspectral imaging since 1992.
 At the moment he is taking part in sales and marketing activities as a senior expert in the field of machine vision and industrial applications.